How much does a tutor cost?

 Frequency of payments: If your child needs multiple lessons, ask if you are expected to pay per lesson or inquire about the possibility of a reduced price if you purchase a month’s (or other hefty amount) worth of lessons.

-Before you make a decision, set up an appointment to visit the center, take a tour, and speak with a representative about different financing options and payment plans.
-This is an opportune time to inquire about about additional fees that aren’t included in the tutoring cost.
+Before you make a decision, set up an appointment to visit the center, take a tour and speak with a representative about different financing options and payment plans.
+This is an opportune time to inquire about any additional fees that aren’t included in the tutoring cost.
 Also, you may want to check and see if there are any money-back guarantee policies or if your student can take a trial session at a reduced cost to see if it’s a match.

 Other important cost-related factors to keep in mind when hiring a tutoring center include:

 Binding agreements: Find out if you are expected to sign a long-term contract with the center.

 Cancellation policy: Ask about the refund policy, in case your child wants to drop a class.